 Avoid Oil Before Ironing

-Applying a natural oil (we recommend Playa's Ritual Hair Oil, $38) after you iron is fine.
+Applying a natural oil after you iron is fine.
 Sometimes you need a little weight afterward, but don't put oil on your hair before you press it.
 This will heat the oil, and then oil will eventually deep-fry your hair.
 You won't get that lightweight, bouncy look you're after if you compound the damage on your hair.

 For the best, longest-lasting results, only flat iron hair that's totally dry.
-Again, doing otherwise just a recipe to fry your hair.
+Again, doing otherwise is just a recipe to fry your hair.
 Does this mean you have to blow dry it straight first?
 Not necessarily.
 You can always wet wrap your hair and sit under a hood or bonnet dryer until it's dry—this is a gentler drying method and the wrapping technique smooths your hair just like blow-drying would.
 You can also let your hair air dry until it's about 80% dry, and then blow dry it the rest of the way.
-Flat ironing hair that's not completely dry will cause it to frizz up.

 Try not to flat iron when you're on a time limit.
-Flat ironing is is a technique that requires slow, controlled movement, but also avoiding letting the iron sit in one place for any length of time.
+Flat ironing is a technique that requires slow, controlled movement, but also avoiding letting the iron sit in one place for any length of time.
 Move it, but don't rush it.
 Begin as close to the roots as you can, and pull the iron down in one smooth motion.
-If you hurry through it, you may have to go over that section again (and again).
-Remember: the less heat, the better.
-Making one good pass is better than making three or four mediocre ones.
+If you hurry through it, you may have to go over that section again—and each additional pass makes damage more likely.
+"Keep the flat iron at two passes max," says Powell.

 Also, the "comb or brush chase" method works wonders in helping to straighten (particularly natural hair) with just one pass.
 It's as simple as running a fine-toothed comb or boar bristle brush down the length of each section, right in front of the iron.
 This method smooths the hair and ends prior to the iron touching them, resulting in incredibly sleek locks.